Subaru Crosstrek Insurance Rates

 - The average rate for a 40-year-old driver with $500 deductibles is $1,204

-Car insurance rates for a Subaru Crosstrek can also vary considerably based on your driver profile, the trim level of your Crosstrek, and policy deductibles and limits.
+Insurance rates for a Subaru Crosstrek can also vary considerably based on your driver profile, the trim level of your Crosstrek, and policy deductibles and limits.

-Where you live plays a big part in determining prices for Subaru Crosstrek insurance rates.
+Where you live plays a big part in determining prices for Subaru Crosstrek insurance prices.
 A good driver about age 40 could pay as low as $790 a year in states like Idaho, Maine, and Iowa, or be forced to pay as much as $1,720 on average in Michigan, Louisiana, and New York.

 | State | Premium | Compared to U.S. Avg | Percent Difference |